clemensv/avrotize/README.md

 - If the schema defines a single root element, the tool will emit a single Avro record type.
 If the schema defines multiple root elements, the tool will emit a union of record types, each corresponding to a root element.
+- All fields in the resulting Avro Schema are annotated with an `xmlkind` extension attribute that indicates whether the field was an `element` or an `attribute` in the XML schema.

 ## Convert Avro schema to XML schema